GodotVR/TiltFiveGodot4/README.md

 ### Prerequisites

 This extension requires a C++20 capable compiler.
+To build for Android you will need Java 17 and the Android SDK along with the r26c NDK.

 Things you will need to know how to do.
 * Use [scons](https://scons.org/)
 * [Build GDExtensions](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html)
+* Install the Android SDK and NDK (For android builds)

 ### Building the extension

 To build the plugin invoke `scons` from the root directory of the project.
 The build product will in `build\bin`.
-Invoking `scons example` will build the product and copy the binaries to the `example.gd\addons\tilt-five\bin` and `example.csharp\addons\tilt-five\bin` directories.
+Invoking `scons --assemble` will build the product and copy the binaries to the `example.gd\addons\tilt-five\bin` and `example.csharp\addons\tilt-five\bin` directories.

 ## Using the build products